Keratosis Pilaris Made Me Hate Summer Fashion. Here’s Why That Changed

 Naturally, I wasn’t alone in this: 50% to 80% of teenagers are affected by keratosis pilaris, while 40% of adults develop it over time, according to the National Institutes of Health.
 Most of the women in my family have long had keratosis pilaris, too.
 It was so normal among my relatives that they assumed it was just “dry skin.”
 Yet, while I saw them happily enjoying their sleeveless styling choices regardless of the condition, I couldn’t see myself ever being that free with my arms.

 Over the years, I developed a few tactics, many of which involved wearing too many layers even in the heat.
-During high school and college, I developed an affinity for leather jackets, button-down shirts, and pashminas, which I wore no matter the weather.
+During high school and university, I developed an affinity for leather jackets, button-down shirts, and pashminas, which I wore no matter the weather.
 (On the beach, I preferred long-sleeved rashguards to bikinis).
 Yes, I was hot, but it meant no one would ask about my skin condition.
-Fashion was my armor, and fall and winter styles year-round served as my safe haven.
+Fashion was my armour, and autumn and winter styles year-round served as my safe haven.

 When I moved to New York, I was thrilled to finally be able to wear the styles that covered my arms without the severe heat and side-eye (you can imagine how odd I looked wearing a leather jacket in the Caribbean).
 Yet, when summer came around, it was the same drill all over again: red bumps and itchy skin made worse by the heat and me covering my arms up, even if I was melting underneath the button-down shirts.
 Still, my method worked — no one asked me about my KP.